What is Peritoneal Dialysis?

 Weight Gain: You must weigh yourself daily.
 Diabetics may need to have their medications adjusted because of the high glucose level in the dialysate.

 Constipation: This can create a hernia.
-Take stool softeners or laxatives as needed.

 Physical activity: Don’t exert yourself with fluid in your belly.

 Time requirements: It is important to perform each exchange and dwell exactly as recommended.
-You may have to cut back on some responsibilities to avoid illness and hospitalization.